organic-chemistry/RepNano/docs/Training_repnano.md

 `python misc/preprocess_dataset.py --dataset dataset.csv --out out_folder --from_scratch --repnano_preprocess`

-it will create two directories in the output folder:  initial_percent  preprocess and a csv file dataset_preprocessed.csv This file is the copy of the previous file and also has a new column called **preprocessed** with the absolute path to the h5 file which contains the alligned current base sequence.
+it will create two directories in the output folder:  initial_percent  preprocess and a csv file dataset_preprocessed.csv (also in the output folder)
+This file is the copy of the previous file and also has a new column called **preprocessed** with the absolute path to the h5 file which contains the alligned current base sequence.
 The folder **preprocess** contains the preprocessed h5 files and **initial_percent** percents file that store the read file and the